 This release by Public Health Scotland (PHS) provides the Scottish Public Health Observatory (ScotPHO) quarterly update on a number of topic areas.
-Of these topics, only the drug use pages contain updated data.
+Of these topics, the Alcohol, Allergic Conditions and Drugs pages contain new data.

-The Scottish Public Health Observatory (external website) collaboration is led by PHS and includes the Glasgow Centre for Population Health, National Records of Scotland, the MRC/CSO Social and Public Health Sciences Unit and the Scottish Learning Disabilities Observatory.
+The Scottish Public Health Observatory (external website) collaboration is led by PHS and includes the Glasgow Centre for Population Health, National Records of Scotland, the Medical Research Council/Chief Scientist Office Social and Public Health Sciences Unit and the Scottish Learning Disabilities Observatory.

 The aim of the collaboration is to make public health information more accessible, to promote the reduction in inequalities and to inform health improvement in Scotland.

 Data from this publication are available from the publication page on the ScotPHO website (external website).

 The next release of this publication will be 14 December 2021.

 If you have an enquiry relating to this publication, please email email@example.com.

 If you have a media enquiry relating to this publication, please contact the Communications and Engagement team.